-The five types of white blood cells your pup has are neutrophils, lymphocytes, eosinophils, monocytes and basophils.
+The five types of white blood cells your dog has are neutrophils, lymphocytes, eosinophils, monocytes, and basophils.
 Each type of white blood cell works in slightly different ways.
 The main white blood cells that fight infection are the neutrophils and lymphocytes.
-Neutrophils, eosinophils and monocytes all engulf invading particles and infectious agents to neutralize them, while lymphocytes produce special antibodies to destroy these agents.
-The exact way basophils work is unknown, according to PetEducation.com.
+Neutrophils, eosinophils, and monocytes all engulf invading particles and infectious agents to neutralize them, while lymphocytes produce special antibodies to destroy these agents.
+The exact way basophils work is unknown.

-Elevated WBC Levels
+Elevated WBC levels in dogs

-Causes of High WBC in Dogs
+Causes of high WBC in dogs

-Another cause of elevated white blood cell count levels in dogs is an autoimmune disorder, which can cause inflammation in the body, raising your pup's white blood cell count and specifically his neutrophil levels.
-Cushing's disease in dogs also may cause a high white blood cell count value because it causes his body to produce cortisol, a stress hormone.
+Another cause of elevated white blood cell count levels in dogs is an autoimmune disorder, which can cause inflammation in the body, raising their white blood cell count, specifically their neutrophil levels.
+Cushing's disease in dogs can also cause a high white blood cell count value because it causes their body to produce cortisol, a stress hormone.

-Medications that Elevate WBC
+Medications that elevate WBC in dogs

-Your vet will determine a treatment plan for the underlying cause of your pup's leukocytosis, which should bring his levels back down to the normal range.
-They will likely recommend a new blood test after your pup is treated for his condition to determine whether or not the treatment is working.
+Your veterinarian will determine a treatment plan for the underlying cause of your dog's leukocytosis, which should bring their levels back down to the normal range.
+They will likely recommend a new blood test after your dog's condition is treated to determine whether or not the treatment is working.

 Your dog's white blood cells help them fight off infections.
 But a blood sample with an elevated white blood cell count can occur for a number of reasons, including various infections, toxins, stress, chronic disease, certain medications, and autoimmune disorders.
 Your DVM will review bloodwork and have recommended treatments if your dog's white blood cell count is too high.